 The myths discussed above won't fade easily because there are politicians that need illegal immigration to remain a "crisis" and thus a campaign issue.

-[updated 5/7/21] The recent uptick in unaccompanied migrant children seeking asylum in the United States is an unfortunate and temporary concern that must be addressed by providing them suitable accommodations while their asylum claims are pending.
+[updated 1/11/22] The recent uptick in the number of individuals, including unaccompanied migrant children, from Central America seeking asylum in the United States is an unfortunate result of the violence and despair in those nations.
+The federal government is now working to provide them suitable accommodations while their asylum claims are pending.
 However, it's not a crisis and labeling it as one is simply hyperbole meant to score political points.
-Most of the children are from Honduras, El Salvador, or Guatemala and they are legally entitled to present themselves at the border to seek asylum if they have a "well founded fear of persecution" in their country of origin.
+These individuals from Honduras, El Salvador, or Guatemala are legally entitled to present themselves at the border to seek asylum if they have a "well founded fear of persecution" in their country of origin.
 Asylum claims are an important but separate issue because they have little net effect on undocumented individuals residing in the United States.
 US Immigration Judges will reject most of their asylum claims and those that win their cases will become legal residents, not undocumented migrants.

 By: Don Lam & Curated Content